 All floors will be fully accessible.

 The whole project to purchase and refurbish the new premises will cost £1,025,000.
-Touchstone has already sourced nearly £500,000 of this but help is needed in securing the remaining £525,000.
+Touchstone has already sourced over £500,000 of this but help is needed in securing the remaining £525,000.

 Over £200,000 has come from Methodist Church Grants, £160,000 from the sale proceeds of 32 Merton Road and the remainder from fundraising and donations.
 The West Yorkshire District has formed a Fundraising Team to help with grant applications to charitable trusts and to encourage philanthropic donations.

 On the next page, you will find details of Roger Walton's Table Tennis Challenge - just one of the fundraising events in progress at the present time.
 It has already raised over £4,000.